andrewscwei/gulp-tools/README.md

 Type: `string`<br>
 Default: `undefined`

-Base path for the source files to emit into the stream.
+If specified, this is the base path for the source files to emit into the stream.
+Patterns defined in `options.src` will be relative to this path.

 ##### `options.src` (required)

 Type: `string` or `Array`<br>
 Default: `undefined`

 Glob or an array of globs that matches files to emit.
-These globs are all relative to `options.base`.
+These globs are all relative to `options.base` if specified.

 ##### `options.dest` (required)